La Grande Illusion: United States and elsewhere

 Apart from its other achievements, Jean Renoir's Grand Illusion influenced two famous later movie sequences.
 The digging of the escape tunnel in The Great Escape and the singing of the "Marseillaise" to enrage the Germans in Casablanca can first be observed in Renoir's 1937 masterpiece.
 Even the details of the tunnel dig are the same—the way the prisoners hide the excavated dirt in their pants and shake it out on the parade ground during exercise.
 But if Grand Illusion had been merely a source of later inspiration, it wouldn't be on so many lists of great films.
 It's not a movie about a prison escape, nor is it jingoistic in its politics; it's a meditation on the collapse of the old order of European civilization.
 Perhaps that was always a sentimental upper-class illusion, the notion that gentlemen on both sides of the lines subscribed to the same code of behaviour.
 Whatever it was, it died in the trenches of World War I.

+Pauline Kael praised the film: "Jean Renoir directed this elegy for the death of the old European aristocracy, and it is one of the true masterpieces of the screen."
+Leslie Halliwell wrote: "Celebrated mood piece with much to say about war and mankind: more precisely, it is impeccably acted and directed and has real tragic force."
 Filmmaker Akira Kurosawa cited La Grande Illusion as one of his favorite films.
+In 2006, Writers Guild of America West ranked its screenplay 85th in WGA's list of 101 Greatest Screenplays.
 In the 2012 edition of the annual Sight And Sound poll in which directors are asked to select their favourite movies, Woody Allen picked La Grand Illusion as one of his top ten.

 The February 2020 issue of New York Magazine lists La Grande Illusion as among "The Best Movies That Lost Best Picture at the Oscars".